Rock Box

 After having to wait for the heavy metal band Riot to finish their studio time so the group could record new tracks, the group and producers were influenced by their loud guitar sound and attempted to create a guitar based track.
 After McDaniels and Simmons recorded their rhymes, Smith developed the track, including inviting his friend Eddie Martinez to record layers of guitar solos to match the song.
 On its completion, McDaniels and Simmons were unhappy with the sound as they assumed it would not be as guitar heavy and Profile Records president Cory Robbins was also not confident with it, feeling that it was "weird".
 The group gave a version of the song without the rock backing to Kool DJ Red Alert to play on New York radio, but it was Smith's version with the guitar that became the more popular version.
 "Rock Box" also featured a music video that became the first hip hop song to get regular rotation on the music video channel MTV.

-"Rock Box" was released in early March, three weeks prior to the release of the group's debut album Run-D.M.C..
+"Rock Box" was released in early March, three weeks prior to the release of the group's self-titled debut album.
 The song was praised in contemporary reviews receiving praise in magazines such as Creem and Rolling Stone.
 In the 1984 Pazz & Jop critics poll released by The Village Voice, "Rock Box" tied with Afrika Bambaataa & James Brown's single "Unity" (1984) at seventh place as one of the top singles of the year.
 Run-DMC would continue their use of rock based tracks on many of the future songs, including "King of Rock" (1985), "Walk This Way" (1986) and "It's Tricky" (1986).